johsteffens/beth/lib/bhvm/README.md

 ## Holor
 Name and definition was inspired by *Moon & Spencer's work: "Theory of Holors"*.
 A holor can be understood as generalization of a Tensor.
-Likewise it can be seen as canonical extension of a Matrix to *n* dimensions.
+Likewise it can be seen as canonical extension of a matrix to *n* dimensions.

-Our definition actually represents a specific sub-class of the M&S Holor.
-We have chosen different semantics and nomenclature to describe its properties, as it seemed better suited to the realm of intended use cases.
+Our definition actually represents a specific sub-class of the M&S holor.
+We have chosen different semantics and nomenclature to describe its properties as it seemed better suited to the realm of intended use cases.

-In the scope of this library, the holor is physically represented as multidimensional array.
+In the scope of this library the holor is physically represented as multidimensional array.
 (Jagged arrays are excluded.)

 ### Inductive Definition
-A given Holor has an *Order* **n**, with **n** being a non-negative whole number.
+A given holor has an *order* **n**, with **n** being a non-negative whole number.
-We call it **n-Holor**.
+We use the specifying term **n-Holor**.

-The simplest Holor is the **0-Holor**, which is a **Scalar**.
+The simplest holor is the **0-holor**, which is a **scalar**.
 It can be represented as real (or complex) number.
 All possible values are allowed.

-The **(n+1)-Holor** is an array of **n-Holors**.
+The **(n+1)-holor** is an array of **n-holors**.
-We call the number of elements in the array: **Leading Dimension** of the Holor.
+We call the array-size: **Leading Dimension**.

-Each element is a **n-Holor** of **the same leading dimension**.
+Each element is an **n-holor** and each has the the same leading dimension.
-The values of each element are independent.
+The values across elements are independent.

 ### Shape
-Above definition implies that a n-Holor is a hierarchical composition of n sub-holors: { n-Holor, (n-1)-Holor, ... , 1-Holor }, each with a specified leading dimension.
+Above definition implies that a n-holor is a hierarchical composition of n sub-holors: { n-Holor, (n-1)-Holor, ... , 1-Holor }, each with a specified leading dimension.

-We call the ordered set (or sequence) of 'n' leading dimensions: **Shape**.
+We call the ordered set (or sequence) of 'n' leading dimensions **shape**.
 The shape of the 0-holor is the empty set: \{ \}.

-It follows from the definition that all elements of a Holor must have the same Shape.
+It follows from the definition that all elements of a holor must have the same shape.

-One can mentalize the Holor as n-Orthotoype (or n-Hypercuboid), with the 0-Holor being an *'Atom'* (or Orthotoype of unit-size).
+One can mentalize the holor as n-orthotoype (or n-hypercuboid), with the 0-holor being an *'atom'* (, which is an orthotoype of unit-size).

-Constructing the (n+1)-Holor means stacking multiple n-Orthotoype on each other in a new dimension.
-Since each sub-Orthotoype has a fixed and finite shape, its atoms can be generically folded into linear space (or linear addressable memory) such that all sub-holors also retain a valid representation.
-One possibility of implementing this, and the way we adopted as well, is like the ABI of multidimensional arrays in the programming language 'C'.
+Constructing the (n+1)-holor means stacking multiple n-orthotoypes on each other in a new dimension.
+Since each sub-orthotoype has a fixed and finite shape, its atoms can be folded into linear space
+(e.g. linear addressable memory) such that all sub-holors also retain a valid representation.

+There are different ways to encode this.
+The method we apply is like the way multidimensional arrays represented by the programming language 'C'.

 ### Volume
-We define **Volume** as the product of all elements of **Shape**.
+We define **volume** as the product of all elements of **shape**.
-<br>The 0-holor has Volume **1** (*Empty Product*).
+<br>The 0-holor has volume **1** (*empty product*).
-<br><sub> Note: *'Volume'* is the related to Moon & Spencer's *'Number of Merates'*</sub>
+<br><sub> Note: *'volume'* is the related to Moon & Spencer's *'Number of Merates'*</sub>

 ### Examples
 |Name|Description|Shape|Volume|